‘Ashish Nehra is right now preparing for UK Prime Minister Elections. So Chill’: Sehwag trolls Pakistani political commentator

 Former India player Virender Sehwag, who is known for his funny and hilarious tweets and posts on social media, came up with a tweet on Ashish Nehra where he said ‘Nehra is preparing for the UK Prime Minister elections.’

-The Pakistani political commentator Zaid Hamid, whose tweet confused the former India speedster with India’s Olympic gold medallist javelin thrower Neeraj Chopra as he tweeted, “And what makes this victory, even more, sweeter is the fact that this Pakistani athlete has destroyed Indian javelin throw hero Ashish nehra…… In the last competition Ashish had defeated Arshad Nadeem… What a sweet revenge come back.”
+The Pakistani political commentator Zaid Hamid’s tweet confused the former India speedster Nehra with India’s Olympic gold medallist javelin thrower Neeraj Chopra as he tweeted, “And what makes this victory, even more, sweeter is the fact that this Pakistani athlete has destroyed Indian javelin throw hero Ashish nehra…… In the last competition Ashish had defeated Arshad Nadeem… What a sweet revenge come back.”

 Chicha, Ashish Nehra is right now preparing for UK Prime Minister Elections.
 So Chill 🤣 pic.twitter.com/yaiUKxlB1Z